Interim Dean and Professor of Law, Widener Law Delaware

 J.D., University of Michigan

 (U. Penn 2012), with a Foreword by former President of the Israeli Supreme Court, Aharon Barak.
 This is the first book to explore the constitutional law of dignity around the world.
-In it, Professor Daly shows how dignity has come not only to define specific interests like the right to humane treatment or to earn a living wage, but also to protect the basic rights of a person to control his or her own life and to live in society with others.
+In Dignity Rights, Professor Daly shows how dignity has come not only to define specific interests like the right to humane treatment or to earn a living wage, but also to protect the basic rights of a person to control his or her own life and to live in society with others.
 She argues that, through the right to dignity, courts are redefining what it means to be human in the modern world.
 As a result, these cases force us to reexamine the relationship between the individual and the state and, in turn, contribute to a new and richer understanding of the role of the citizen in modern democracies.

-She has also written on comparative environmental law and is co-authoring a book on environmental constitutionalism with Widener Professor James R. May (forthcoming from Cambridge University Press).
+Dean Daly has also written on comparative environmental law and has co-authored with Widener Law Delaware Professor James R. May Global Environmental Constitutionalism

-Professor Daly joined the faculty at Widener in 1993, serving as Assistant Professor from 1993-96 and Associate Professor from 1996-2003.
-She was Associate Dean for Faculty Research and Development from 2007-2011; she has directed Widener’s summer programs in Sydney, Australia in 2000, 2003, and 2006 and in Venice, Italy in 2008.
+Dean Daly joined the faculty at Widener in 1993, serving as Assistant Professor from 1993-96 and Associate Professor from 1996-2003, when she was promoted to Full Professor.
+She was Associate Dean for Faculty Research and Development from 2007-2011; she has directed Widener’s summer programs in Sydney, Australia, in 2000, 2003, and 2006, and in Venice, Italy, in 2008.